 Liquidity risk is the risk that the Company may not be able to meet its present and future cash and collateral obligations without incurring unacceptable losses.
 The Company's objective is to, at all times maintain optimum levels of liquidity to meet its cash and collateral requirements.
-The Company closely monitors its liquidity position.
+The Company closely monitors its liquidity position and deploys cash management system.
 It maintains adequate sources of financing including debt at an optimised cost.